TrickHouse/TrickHouse/README.md

 The goal for this github is to post all of the projects that I develop in my journey of learning Python and the applicable uses of Python within Cyber Security.

-I am excited to offically start this journey with tangile resources like github and twitter where I am documenting my day to day journey into these topics.
+I am excited to offically start this journey with tangile resources like github and twitter where I am documenting my day to day journey into these topics

-                                                                                  @Trick_House

 Thanks in advance to any and all of the wonderful people who are bound to help me out :)